 “Or worse,” he repeated.
 “I keep thinking about what would’ve happened if the door to the bedroom had been closed.
 I wouldn’t have been able to dive outta the way.
 Same for the radiator on the wall.
 It’s not like that drywall woulda stopped anything.
 Not at that range.”

 “You got burned, right?”

 He nodded.
 “There was that chime of metal on metal, and a crack and jet of steam hit my hand.
-Second-degree burns.
+Third degree burn.
 Boiled in my own skin.
 And then it was over.
 Just like that.
 Seconds.”
 He snapped his fingers.

 We didn’t say anything for a minute.

 He sighed and took a drink.
 “I stepped to the door with my sidearm and peered around and you were already cuffing the fucker and reading him his rights.”